Loproxi/TFG-FluidSimulation/README.md

 -  How to add the main fluid simulation package/Tool to a Scene:
   1. Add the `FluidSimulation` prefab from the Assets to the Scene.
 -  How to adjust the Prefab with the needed information:
-  2. After clicking on it you will have to set some things in order for it to work.
+  2.(If those are not already set for you) After clicking on it you will have to set some things in order for it to work.
 - Required Shaders
     - The Compute shader `FluidSimulation2Compute`
     - The Particle Instancing Shader `Custom/Particle`